CDI Corporation

-CDI Corporation is a privately held US company providing engineering, procurement, construction management and staffing services to clients in a range of industries including energy, chemical, semiconductor and battery manufacturing.
-As of 2024, the company employed more than 450 employees.
+CDI Corporation was a privately held US company providing engineering, procurement, construction management and staffing services to clients in a range of industries including energy, chemical, semiconductor and battery manufacturing.
+As of 2024, the company employed more than 650 employees.
 The company is headquartered in Houston, TX.

 History

 CDI Corporation was founded in Philadelphia in 1950 as Comprehensive Designers, Inc. The company provided temporary technical services to manufacturing industries, including servicing the growing automotive and defense industries.
 In 1956, Walter R. Garrison, an aerospace engineer with Boeing, joined the company as its Chief Engineer.
 In 1961, Garrison and two colleagues bought the company, and Garrison became CEO.

 In 1972, the company diversified into the field of job placement by buying Management Recruiters International, a firm that focused on providing permanent management talent for clients.

-In 1973, Comprehensive Designers, Inc. changed their name to CDI Corporation.
+In 1973, Comprehensive Designers, Inc. changed its name to CDI Corporation.
 The company became listed on the New York Stock Exchange in 1988.

 In 1991, the company began further diversification into temporary staffing services of clerical and unskilled workers by acquiring temporary placement agency Today's Staffing.
-By the end of 1994, the company reported over $1 Billion in revenue in the three core areas of technical services, temporary services and Management Recruiters, with approximately 3,000 customers.
+By the end of 1994, the company reported over $1 billion in revenue in the three core areas of technical services, temporary services and Management Recruiters, with approximately 3,000 customers.

-Combining acquisitions of engineering firms Stubbs, Overbeck & Associates, AWARE Engineering and others, CDI formed CDI Engineering Group (new CDI Engineering Solutions) in 1996.
+Combining acquisitions of engineering firms Stubbs, Overbeck & Associates, AWARE Engineering and others, CDI formed CDI Engineering Group (now CDI Engineering Solutions) in 1996.

 In March 1997, the company elected Mitch Wienick to the position of CEO and President, to replace the retiring Walter Garrison.
 Garrison remained on the company's board of directors.
 In 1999, CDI purchased executive headhunting firm Humana International, further expanding its mid-level management search and recruitment services through the addition of Humana's 136 franchised offices in Europe and Asia.
 In 2001, Mitch Wienick announced his retirement and Roger H. Ballou was elected as CDI's new president and CEO.

 In 2003, CDI announced the acquisition of AndersElite, a United Kingdom-based provider of building and construction professionals on a permanent and temporary basis.